Scripture: Mark 9:38-40

-"Lord Jesus, fill me with your Holy Spirit that I may radiate the joy of the gospel to others.
-May your light and truth shine through me that others may find new life and freedom from sin and the corruption of evil."
+"Lord Jesus, fill me with your Holy Spirit that I may radiate the joy of the Gospel to others.
+May your light and truth shine through me that others may find new life and joy in you, and freedom from sin and oppression."

 1 Hear this, all peoples!
 Give ear, all inhabitants of the

 2 both low and high, rich and poor together!

 3 My mouth shall speak wisdom; the meditation of my heart shall be understanding.

 4 I will incline my ear to a proverb; I will solve my riddle to the music of the lyre.

 5 Why should I fear in times of trouble, when the iniquity of my persecutors surrounds me,